ruby-hyperloop/todo-tutorial/story.md

 **Step 3: Run the Setup Script**

-Once your workspace is created you should see the readme displayed.
+Once your workspace is created you should see a readme displayed.
 Just follow the directions and run

 `bin/setup` in the terminal window to complete the initialization process.